-Smoking puts you at much higher risk for heart disease.
+Smoking is a major risk factor for alcohol.
 However, it is never too late!
-Once you quit, your risk level returns to near normal levels after 3 years.
+Once your quit, your risk level returns to near normal levels after 3 years.

 If you do not drink alcohol - don't start.
 If you do drink, make sure you drink in moderation: 1 drink/day for women, 1-2 drinks/day for men.
 Moderate consumption of red wine has been shown to help protect the heart from heart disease.